 Your privacy is very important.
 Any conversation that takes place between you and the clinician will not be audio or video recorded.

 Your clinician will take notes of the consultation.

 To be brief:

 A psychiatrist is a medical doctor, after qualifying as a doctor, they have continued their studies to specialise in psychiatry and can prescribe medications and provide therapy.

 A psychologist has completed a minimum of 7 years of academic study + internship or supervised practice.
 At a minimum psychologist have completed a Bachelor + Masters/ Postgraduate Training in Psychology.
-They are trained to assess and treat mental health concerns by providing evidence-based therapeutic interventions.
+They assess and treat mental health concerns by providing evidence-based therapeutic interventions.

 Counsellors also complete academic training.
-However, there is more variation in terms of which pathway they have taken to become a counsellor.
-Counsellors provide talking therapy.
+However, there is a difference in terms of which pathway they have taken to become a counsellor.
+They provide talking therapy.